MyPureCloud/developer-center-blog/source/2022-04-21-Analytics-conversations-api-behavior/index.md

 ```

-Listed is the result after running the code a couple of times.
+Here is the result after running the code a couple of times.

 ![Before](before.png)

-Above, you can see some differences between the initial total hits and the final ones.
+As you can see,  there are quite some differences between the initial total hits and the final ones.

 Here is the result after making some changes to the query body.

 ![After](after.png)

-Notice the total hits are smaller here.
+Notice how the difference between the total hits is smaller here.
 The processing time also was faster in this example.
 Check out how I improved the response in the next section.

 Also, notice how there were duplicates in both cases.
-For example, a record included on the fourth page during a request may end up on the fifth page during subsequent requests, causing it to show up as a duplicate.
-That happens due to the indefinite update of the response on the server.
+For example, a record included on the fourth page during a request may end up on the fifth page during a later request, hence causing it to appear as a duplicate.
+That happened because of the indefinite update of the response on the server.

 ## Recommended practices to improve response consistency
 - Make sure to include `conversationEnd` filter in your query if you want to avoid ongoing conversations.
 - Avoid including the current time in the interval.
 For example, when querying for conversations from the past 30 minutes, make the interval `time.now()-30min/time.now()-1min`.

 The main idea is to narrow the query request as much as possible.
-A specific query request results in a more consistent response and reduces processing time, especially if you have a huge dataset.
+A specific query request results in a more consistent response and also reduces the processing time, especially if you have a huge dataset.
 For more performance tips, see [here](https://developer.genesys.cloud/analyticsdatamanagement/analytics/detail/#performance-tips "Goes to the Introduction page") in the Genesys Cloud Developer Center.

 ## Additional resources
 - [Conversations Detail Query](https://developer.genesys.cloud/analyticsdatamanagement/analytics/detail/conversation-query "Goes to the Conversations Detail Query page") in the Genesys Cloud Developer Center.